GozaRuu/checkinapp/README.md

 # checkinapp
-Nodejs, MongoDB, Express, and Mongoose backend application to handle check-in of passenger at an airport.
+Nodejs, MongoDB, Express, and Mongoose backend application to handle check-in of passengers at an airport.

 # install
 Your system should have NodeJs, NPM, and MongoDB installed.
-After cloning the repo open a commandline instance and run:
+After cloning the repo open a command-line instance and run:
 `npm install`

 In another command-line instance open your MongoDB system on port 27018 (default) in a new folder of your choice: